caprates

 NOI: $300,000 | Value: $5,000,000 | Cap Rate: 6%

-This Class A office building in a prime downtown location features long-term leases with investment-grade corporate tenants.
-The low cap rate reflects minimal risk, strong cash flow stability, and high property values characteristic of trophy assets.
+This Class A office building in a prime downtown location features long term leases with investment grade corporate tenants.
+The lower cap rate reflects minimal risk, strong cash flow stability, and premium property values typical of high quality commercial assets in desirable Florida markets.

 NOI: $200,000 | Value: $2,000,000 | Cap Rate: 10%

-Located in a secondary market with some deferred maintenance needs, this warehouse offers higher returns to compensate for increased risk.
-The property requires capital improvements but has strong upside potential if managed effectively.
+Located in a secondary market with deferred maintenance needs, this type of industrial property offers higher returns to compensate for the increased risk.
+The warehouse may requires capital improvements but presents upside potential for investors willing to address its challenges, a common opportunity in Florida’s growing industrial sector.

 Premium Retail Center